thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 <!-- ![clnt-vc-srvr-x509](images/clnt-vc-srvr-x509.svg) -->

-## TLS Client Uses X.509 Certificate and Server Uses VC
+## Mutual authentication with Client using X.509 Certificate and Server using Verifiable Credential

 This example proposes a client authenticating with an X.509 certificate and a server with a VC.
 The client is capable to process and validate a VC from the server, in fact it also sends the did_methods extension.
 The server then decides to request an X.509 certificate from the client and to provide a VC to authenticate with the client.